 The first step in understanding the vocabulary around joints is to grasp the jargon.
 A joint is not a spliff and a spliff is not a blunt.
 There are clearly a thousand situations where the following words are used interchangeably, but this will at least point you in the right direction.

 Spliff: A spliff is a common term used throughout Europe, meant to describe a joint rolled with a mixture of cannabis and tobacco.
 Most spliffs use thin white cigarette paper, but may or may not have a filter.

 Joint: Used to describe a hand-rolled marijuana cigarette.
 In America, a joint only contains cannabis.
 It’s rolled in a thin white cigarette rolling paper.
 Joints might have a filter, or might not, it’s a matter of smoker preference.

 Blunt: Another term used to describe a marijuana only cigarette.
 However, blunts usually refer to cigarettes rolled with thicker, brown and more cigar-like papers.
-Blunt papers taste sweeter and are much more aromatic.
+Blunts taste sweeter and are much more aromatic (depending on wheter it is a tobacco blunt or a hemp blunt).
 Blunts are also often rolled in more of an ice-cream cone shape with a filter.

 A Few Other Definitions, for Good Measure

 Pinner: A thin hand rolled joint with no filter.
 A pinner is almost always for personal use and rarely shared, mainly because they contain such little weed.

 Fatty: A personal favorite, a fatty is a large hand rolled joint or blunt (as always, it depends on the paper).
 Usually, it contains at least two grams or more, and it contains a filter.
 Unlike a pinner, a fatty should be shared to spread the love properly.